History of Water Contamination Cases in the US - Finding Solutions To Water Pollutions

 Nutrient inputs surpass what water bodies can handle, resulting in algal blooms, diminishing the amount of oxygen in water, and contributing to fish deaths.

-These compounds of industrial chemicals and heavy metals consequently mix with the food chain, thus affecting the lives of wildlife and humans who consume fish and seafood.
+These compounds of industrial chemicals and heavy metals consequently enter the food chain, affecting the lives of wildlife and humans who consume fish and seafood.

 Symptoms of Contaminated Water Exposure